Atomic City (U2 song): Live performances

-Live performances of the song during the band's residency at Sphere featured a digital recreation of the Las Vegas skyline on screen.

 U2 performed "Atomic City" during their 2023–2024 U2:UV Achtung Baby residency at Sphere.
 For performances, a computer-generated recreation of the Las Vegas skyline at night was displayed on the venue's interior LED screen.
 Progressively, the buildings were deconstructed in a reverse time-lapse, until only the empty desert remained.
 The idea for the visuals came from Bono, who wanted the LED screen to depict the exterior surroundings of the Sphere and create the illusion that the building had disappeared.
 A team of 20 artists at the visual effects studio Industrial Light & Magic (ILM) created the sequence over four months.

 A performance of "Atomic City" at Sphere by U2 was included in the telecast of the 66th Annual Grammy Awards on 4 February 2024, in what was billed as the first-ever televised performance from the venue.
 After the performance, the band participated in an award presentation, announcing that the winner for Best Pop Vocal Album was Taylor Swift for Midnights.